pinpox/gitea-matrix-bot/README.md

 # Usage

 ## Configuration
-Copy config.ini.example to config.ini or creat a file called config.ini with the following options:
+Copy config.ini.example to config.ini or create a file called config.ini with the following options:

 ```ini